assadnavi/assadnavi.github.io/_posts/2023-09-07-why-using-a-smoothing-function-when-analysing-quarterly-revenues.md

 ## VBA code and examples
 This section is for readers interested either by reproducing the numbers used to draw the two graphs (Figure 1 and Figure 2) or by understanding how to code a program computing the smoothed quarterly revenue growths.
 As for the previous posts, the code implementation is following the functional programming principles and using recursive design.

-For the first type of reader, the below code can be copied in a VBA editor.
+For the first type of readers, the below code can be copied in a VBA editor.
 By running the function **main()**, the variables **g** and **s** will be populated respectively with the quarterly revenue growths and their smoothed value.
 The variable **r** is initialized with UBER quarterly revenues since 2020, the numbers can be changed in case you want to apply this calculation for another set of data.

-For the second type of reader, enjoy the ride :)
+For the second type of readers, enjoy the ride :)

 Thanks for reading.
 I hope this article helped you better understand how smoothing functions can be useful.
 If you have any comments or improvement suggestions <a href="mailto:hello@assadnavi.ch">get in touch</a>.